-And now at number 6, OM tackles . . . → Read More: Operation Maple takes on Globe & Mail.
+And now at number 6, OM . . . → Read More: Operation Maple takes on Globe & Mail.
 Number 6 in Gang of Seven.

 Globe editors relax in Florida for prescribed vacay following another Con victory party

 To celebrate, Globe editors put aside their crutches and patronizing air to low five each other over cocktails and wienies.
-No report on the obligatory congratulatory call from Stephen Harper although rumours of an army of nurses in attendance have . . . → Read More: Globe & Mail editors pick Harper majority as story of the year
+No report on the obligatory congratulatory call from Stephen Harper although rumours of an army of nurses in attendance . . . → Read More: Globe & Mail editors pick Harper majority as story of the year

 STARRING: Shotgun * Blogging T * * Ezzy * Huffer * Wenthataway * The Poet * Blatched

 The Conservatives’ new best friend, the Canadian wing of the Huffington Post, has a take on who will be Harper’s new Senators come January.
 LFR has its own sources.
-Funnily enough, the new Senators are almost . . . → Read More: The Magnificent Seven: Stephen Harper’s seven new Senators leaked
+Funnily enough, the new Senators are . . . → Read More: The Magnificent Seven: Stephen Harper’s seven new Senators leaked